dsc-courses/dsc106-2025-wi/projects/project2peer.md

 This is an individual assignment.
 You may not work in groups.

-Your peer reviews are due **Tue 02/11, 11:59pm**.
-The submissions that you are required to evaluate will be communicated to you via email or gradescope (yet to be finalized).
-You must submit peer reviews for two Project 2 submissions.
+Your peer reviews are due **Fri 02/14, 11:59pm**.
+The submissions that you are required to evaluate will be communicated to you via email.
+You must submit peer reviews for three Project 2 submissions.
 To submit your review, you must use gradescope.
 Please carefully respond to each of the questions raised.